ericu-u/MATH189/README.md

 # MATH189
- Data Analysis in R for MATH189 @ UCSD
+ Data Analysis in R using packages such as ggplots and various statistical methods to analyze datasets for MATH189 @ UCSD